Peterapdk/CinemaOS/README.md

 # CinemaOS

-A Netflix-style media library app built with Next.js 14, TypeScript, and Tailwind CSS.
+A Netflix-style media library app built with Next.js 14, TypeScript, and Tailwind CSS, optimized for Vercel deployment.

 ## Features